Ant-Ren/betoffer-stake-demo/readme.md

   - Use SecureRandom instead of Random to generate session keys.
   - Use ConcurrentHashMap/ConcurrentSkipListSet to store data.
   - Use synchronized to handle key data-write logic.
-- Using Java's internal HTTP server class, firstly build **SecurityGate** to enhance network security in three ways (DO NOT trust any input data/info):
+- Using Java's internal HTTP server class, firstly build **SecurityService** to enhance network security in three ways (DO NOT trust any input data/info):
   - Request path check for any abnormal or insecure access.
   - Request header check for any potential attacks.
   - Request parameter check for any illegal characters or injections.
 - Record suspicious unsafe events with source data such as IP address, type, and detailed information.

 ### Business Logic
 - The key logic is to get the top 20 stakes per bet offer, and a customer can post additional stakes for the same betting offer.
 Also, a customer ID can appear at most once in the top 20 stakes.
-This alerts me to pay attention to these scenarios:
+This alerts me to pay attention to two scenarios:
   - When a customer posts a stake for the same bet multiple times, the system only keep the highest stake for this customer.
   - During the top 20 stakes sorting, what if the last position includes multiple customers, such as 3 customers who all placed a stake of 100 and 100 is the 20th stake?
 Following common risk-management sense, since top stakes are about alerting the company to potential large losses, I chose to implement it by returning all the stakes at the 20th position, which means the list of top stakes may be longer than 20.
+- Another key point is to be careful about dirty reading during posting stakes and reading the top N stakes.
+Since both **ConcurrentHashMap** and **ConcurrentSkipListSet** are weakly consistent classes in Java trade off for high performance, dirty data may occur during cross-session and simultaneous requests if no locking is implemented.
+Therefore, it is necessary to design appropriate **synchronized** blocks to avoid this issue.

 ### Performance
 - Requrement mentioned the service need to be able to handle a lot of simultaneous requests, so business logic implementation should also consider the performance seriously.